Gr33nCamper/Paul-s-Website/YRS/2024/WNT/JA.md

 **Jan 10, 2024**

 That feeling when your only time to be able to even work through your own thoughts and emotions is at work...😔.
 And over break you've been traveling so long trying to find peace and time to think.
-On trains, planes, cars, and all that, you've been trying to think most about what's important, but really it's more like you're trying to leave something behind.
+On trains, planes, cars, and all that, you've been trying to think most about what's important, but it's more like trying to leave something behind.

 Reading some of my old writing assessment stories from 4th grade were pretty entertaining.
 In fact, we could probably do something like that rn.
 Just kidding, I'd need to freestyle something on the fly.
 Or make it based on what's happening right now.
 You can't rush deep reflective thoughts.
 It takes time, let it flow.